Description And Comments

 The Twilight Zone Tower of Terror Wait Times

 This chart shows you roughly how long you'll wait for The Twilight Zone Tower of Terror when you visit on a day with a given Disney's Hollywood Studios Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see The Twilight Zone Tower of Terror Wait Times.

 Attraction Photos